midokura/libweb/README.md

 - Supports [`multiform/form-data`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST)
 , which makes it useful to transfer large amounts of data, such as binary files.
-- [A library](include/slweb/html.h) to write HTML programmatically.
+- [A library](include/libweb/html.h) to write HTML programmatically.

 ### TLS

-In order to maintain simplicity and reduce the risk for security bugs, `slweb` does **not** implement TLS support.
+In order to maintain simplicity and reduce the risk for security bugs, `libweb` does **not** implement TLS support.
 Instead, this should be provided by a reverse proxy, such as [`caddy`](https://caddyserver.com/).

 ### Root permissions

-`slweb` does not require root permissions.
-So, in order to avoid the risk for security bugs, **please do not run `slweb` as `root`**.
+`libweb` does not require root permissions.
+So, in order to avoid the risk for security bugs, **please do not run `libweb` as `root`**.

 ## Requirements